Washington Square Park: Free love and relationship advice

 The magical park

-Someone referred to Washington Square Park as “magical.”
+When I first got involved with what was going on at Washington Square Park, someone referred to the park as “magical.”
 It took me awhile to see that.
-Certainly, I’d been to Washington Square Park over the years.
+Certainly… I’d been to Washington Square Park over the years.
 I’d sat and listened to music or watched strange happenings within the fountain.
 I’d marveled at the almost laid back ’60’s bohemian feeling it retained which co-existed amongst college students, chess players, old-timers, newbies, dog walkers, families, tourists.
 Every type person coexists and intermingles within Washington Square Park.

-Then, it became even more important to oppose these changes.
-This is my attempt to document what I’ve learned in a short time and share that information.
+Then, it became even more important to oppose these changes and advocate for something different.
+This blog is my attempt to document what I’ve learned in a short time and share that information.